 The VYTRONIX BCS01 is perfect for those on a tight budget (We have featured this model in our best vacuum cleaner under £100 here) who need something that can complete the basics of vacuuming.

 It does well with big chunks of debris, and so is suited to those who need quick and simple hoovering jobs done.

-Pus, the long running time is a good advantage if you have quite a large home to clean.
+Plus, the long-running time is a good advantage if you have quite a large home to clean.

 However, there is a lot that this model doesn’t quite get right, and if you are after something that will thoroughly clean your home on a daily basis; you may need up your budget to look elsewhere.

 It doesn’t have the power to reach down into carpets, and fine dust can be a challenge for it.
 Before I go any further, I will reiterate that it is not suitable for those with asthma and allergies either.